Toninho (footballer, born 1949): Career

 second half of the 1967–68 Primera División de Fútbol Profesional, he returned to Municipal to participate in the 1969–70 Guatemalan Liga Nacional where he was a part of the winning squad that season.
 This success would attract the attention of América which was currently looking for foreign players to sign for the club.
 Following his signing, he was assigned to the midfield of the club's starting XI where he was part of the club's attacking midfield composition alongside other players such as Roberto Hodge, Carlos Reinoso, Juan Manuel Borbolla and Roberto Rodríguez Pérez.
-The 1970–71 season would see the club obtain their seocnd title through defeating Toluca in the final.
+The 1970–71 season would see the club obtain their second title through defeating Toluca in the final.
 He continued playing for the Águilas until the 1972–73 season season as he played abroad in Portugal for Belenenses in the 1973–74 Primeira Divisão.

 Personal life

 Toninho's son, Antonio Martins Jr. was involved in an América youth football academy scam through the use of his father's name alongside several former América players such as Cesilio de los Santos, Israel Martínez and Isaac Terrazas.